DVC: Chat with Welcome Services or contact an Admissions and Records representative at (925) 685-1310.

 Financial aid repayments are still accepted by phone (credit card) and mail (check or money order) during the campus closure.
 If you are mailing in payment make sure to include your name, student ID #, and indicate the reason for the payment.
 Please contact your college Cashier’s Office if you have additional questions.

-The deadline to submit a FT3 pledge for Spring 2020 has been extended to April 15, 2020.
+The deadline to submit a FT3 pledge for Fall 2020 is November 1, 2020.
 For more information visit the FT3 website.

 For additional information and resources, please visit the Hope Center’s Surviving COVID-19: A #RealCollege Guide for Students.